 A student’s degree program or postdoctoral fellow’s school may require completion of the RCR program.

-For regulatory compliance purposes, RCR instruction is required by NSF and NIH for students and postdoctoral researchers, if they are “covered individuals” on “covered awards” as defined below.
+For regulatory compliance purposes, RCR instruction is required by National Science Foundation and National Institutes of Health for students and postdoctoral researchers, if they are “covered individuals” on “covered awards” as defined below.